sinpman/cloudinary-flask-setup/README.md

-# flask-cloudinary: A basic setup to upload images from FLask to Cloudinary
+# flask-cloudinary

-A sample webapp with cloudinary setup, that performs image upload into cloudinary.
+A sample flask webapp with cloudinary setup, that performs image upload into cloudinary.

 ## Steps